flatsurf/veerer/doc/source/veerer_demo.rst

 To import all features from veerer one usually starts with the following lines::

-   sage: from veerer import *
+   sage: from veerer import *  # random output due to deprecation warnings from realalg
    sage: from surface_dynamics import *   # optional - surface_dynamics

 To input a triangulation in the program one needs to specify a list of